aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/linq-reporting-engine-api/_index.md

 To access CSV data while building a report, you can pass a `CsvDataSource` instance to the engine as a data source.

-Using of `CsvDataSource` enables you to work with typed values rather than just strings in template documents.
+Using of `CsvDataSource` allows you to work with typed values rather than just strings in template documents.
 Although CSV as a format does not define a way to store values of types other than strings, `CsvDataSource` is capable to recognize values of the following types by their string representations:

 - Long
 - Double